privcount/privcount/test/README.markdown

 ## Prerequisites

 You should have followed the main README to setup and install PrivCount.
-You should have your PYTHONPATH setup properly so that you can call `privcount` and `privcount-inject` without providing full paths to those scripts.
+You should have your PYTHONPATH setup properly so that you can call `privcount` without providing a full paths to it.

 ## Running the test

-Start the tally server and wait for it to cycle an epoch:
+Start the event server that will supply events to the data collector:

+    privcount inject --port 20003 --log events.txt

+Start the PrivCount components:

-    privcount privcount-test-config.yaml ts
+    privcount ts config.yaml

- Start the tally key server and wait for it to cycle an epoch:

-    privcount privcount-test-config.yaml tks
+    privcount sk config.yaml

- Start the data collector and wait for it to report that it has registered with the TKS:

-    privcount privcount-test-config.yaml dc
+    privcount dc config.yaml

-Finally, inject some test data into the data collector:

-    privcount-inject --port 20003 --log tor-test-events.txt

-Now wait until the end of the epoch and check the results published by the tally server (in `results.txt`).
+Now wait until the end of the epoch and check the tally results json file published by the tally server.
+The results for the 'SanityCheck' counter should indicate a zero count for the bin representing counts in the range [0, Infinity).

+If you have matplotlib installed, you can then visualize the results:

+    privcount plot -d <results.json> test

+and open the PDF file that was created.